 Everyone that travels to Malaysia knows that Penang is the city for graffiti, but we were surprised to find so many cool street art and murals in Ipoh as well.

-Street arts and murals fill the streets of both the Old Town and New Town of Ipoh, and it is nearly impossible to not just randomly stumble upon them.
+Street arts and murals fill the streets of both the Ipoh Old Town and New Town, and it is nearly impossible to not just randomly stumble upon them.

 3. Concubine Lane

 If there is one thing to do in Ipoh, it is to visit the Concubine Lane.
 Why?
 Because this place summarizes Ipoh in just one tiny street.

 The Concubine Lane was a street that the mining tycoon Yau Tet Shin gave to one of his three wives.
 The wife would make money by collecting taxes and profits from the vendors on her street.